-- 15.1 In the Foundation Stage we understand that we are legally required to comply with Safeguarding and welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2021.
-We adhere to all guidance and procedures outlined in our school Safeguarding and Child Protection school policy which takes full account of the child protection procedures agreed by the Bi-Borough (Westminster and Kensington and Chelsea) which is our Local Safeguarding Children's Partnership, statutory guidance Working Together to Safeguard Children (2018), and the latest version of Keeping Children Safe in Education (September 2022). - 15.2 Corporal punishment is not used at Saint Christina's School. - 15.3 We understand that we are required to: - Keep children healthy, safe and secure. - Our school policy includes the use of mobile phones, mobile devices and cameras in our setting and also an explanation of the action to be taken in the event of an allegation being made against a member of staff. - Manage behavior effectively in a manner appropriate for the children's stage of development and individual needs including children with special educational needs.
-(See Behaviour policy) - Have a whole school policy on the use of physical restraint. - Any use of force by staff will be reasonable, proportionate and lawful.
-Reasonable force will be used in accordance with the DfE guidance Use of Reasonable Force (see Saint Christina's School Physical Contact Policy) and only when immediately necessary and for the minimum time necessary to prevent a pupil from doing or continuing to do any of the following: - a) committing a criminal offence - b) injuring themselves or others - c) causing damage to property, including their own
+- 15.1 In the Foundation Stage we understand that we are legally required to comply with Safeguarding and welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2024.
+We adhere to all guidance and procedures outlined in our school Safeguarding and Child Protection school policy which takes full account of the child protection procedures agreed by the Bi-Borough (Westminster and Kensington and Chelsea) which is our Local Safeguarding Children's Partnership, statutory guidance Working Together to Safeguard Children (2023), and the latest version of Keeping Children Safe in Education (November 2024). - 15.2 Corporal punishment is not used at Saint Christina's School. - 15.3 We understand that we are required to: - Keep children healthy, safe, and secure. - Our school policy includes the use of mobile phones, mobile devices, and cameras in our setting and an explanation of the action to be taken in the event of an allegation being made against a member of staff. - Manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs including children with special educational needs.
+(See Behaviour policy) - Have a whole school policy on the use of physical restraint. - Any use of force by staff will be reasonable, proportionate, and lawful.
+Reasonable force will be used in accordance with the DfE guidance Use of Reasonable Force (see Saint Christina's School Physical Contact Policy) and only when immediately necessary and for the minimum time necessary to prevent a pupil from doing or continuing to do any of the following: - a) committing a criminal offence - b) injuring themselves or others - c) causing damage to property, including their own - d) engaging in any behaviour prejudicial to good order and discipline at the school or among any of its pupils, whether that behaviour occurs in a classroom or elsewhere. - Ensure all adults who look after the children or who have unsupervised access to them are suitable to do so and each child has been assigned a key person. - Adhere to the first aid/medical and medicine requirements through our whole school procedures and policies (see First Aid Policy), ensuring all medication (including staff's) is stored securely and out of children's reach, in line with the EYFS Framework. - Provide children with access to drinking water throughout the day. - Smoking is against the law and is not allowed on the premises when children are present or about to be present. - Ensure that the premises, furniture, and equipment are safe and suitable for purpose and carry out all necessary risk assessments. - Our School Trips Policy refers to transporting children in the EYFS and includes specific directions for trips that involve EYFS children e.g., ratios etc. - Ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs.

-- d) engaging in any behaviour prejudicial to good order and discipline at the School or among any of its pupils, whether that behaviour occurs in a classroom or elsewhere. - Ensure all adults who look after the children or who have unsupervised access to them are suitable to do so and each child has been assigned a key person. - Adhere to the first aid/medical and medicine requirements through our whole school procedures and policies (see First Aid Policy) - Provide children with access to drinking water throughout the day. - Smoking is against the law and is not allowed on the premises when children are present or about to be present. - Ensure that the premises, furniture and equipment is safe and suitable for purpose and carry out all necessary risk assessments. - Our School Trips Policy refers to transporting children in the EYFS and includes specific directions for trips that involve EYFS children e.g. ratios etc. - Ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs. - Maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children.
+• Maintain records, policies and procedures required for safe efficient management of the setting and to meet the children's needs.

-We endeavour to meet all these requirements.
+We endeavor to meet all these requirements.